TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-procedure.md

 <!--issueDescription-->

-There are various ways and Steps involved in configuring Availability Groups which are listed below. <br>
+There are various ways and Steps involved in <b>configuring Availability Groups which are listed below. </b>

 <!--/issueDescription-->